-Unaudited Pro Forma Presentation-In August 2014, the Company's board of directors authorized the Company to submit a draft registration statement to the Securities and Exchange Commission (the "SEC") permitting the Company to sell shares of its common stock to the public.
-The unaudited pro forma balance sheet as of September 30, 2014 reflects (a) the automatic conversion of all of the shares of Preferred Stock (Note 7) and accrued dividends thereon into 7,857,073 shares of common stock, and (b) the automatic conversion of \$2.0 million of subordinated convertible promissory notes the Company sold in December 2014 (see Note 11) into 333,329 shares of common stock and the receipt of proceeds therefrom.
+Unaudited Pro Forma Presentation-In August 2014, the Company's board of directors authorized the Company to submit a draft registration statement to the Securities and Exchange Commission permitting the Company to sell shares of its common stock to the public.
+The unaudited pro forma balance sheet as of June 30, 2014 reflects the automatic conversion of all of the shares of Preferred Stock (Note 7) and accrued dividends thereon into 30,450,953 shares of common stock.

-Unaudited pro forma net loss per share is computed using the weighted average number of shares of common stock outstanding after giving effect to the conversion of all Preferred Stock and the \$2.0 million of subordinated convertible promissory notes during the year ended December 31, 2013 and the nine months ended September 30, 2014 into shares of the Company's common stock as if such conversions had occurred at the date the Company issued such shares or the beginning of the applicable period, as appropriate.
+Unaudited pro forma net loss per share is computed using the weighted average number of shares of common stock outstanding after giving effect to the conversion of all Preferred Stock during the year ended December 31, 2013 and the six months ended June 30, 2014 into shares of the Company's common stock as if such conversion had occurred at the date the Company issued such shares or the beginning of the applicable period, as appropriate.